ansible-collections/community.general/CONTRIBUTING.md

 # Run all unit tests:
 ansible-test units --docker -v

 # Run all unit tests for one Python version (a lot faster):
 ansible-test units --docker -v --python 3.8

 # Run a specific unit test (for the nmcli module) for one Python version:
 ansible-test units --docker -v --python 3.8 tests/unit/plugins/modules/net_tools/test_nmcli.py

 # Run integration tests for the interfaces_files module in a Docker container using the
-# fedora35 operating system image (the supported images depend on your ansible-core version)
+# fedora35 operating system image (the supported images depend on your ansible-core version):
 ansible-test integration --docker fedora35 -v interfaces_file
-# Run integration tests for the flattened lookup **without any isolation**
+# Run integration tests for the flattened lookup **without any isolation**:
 ansible-test integration -v lookup_flattened
 # If you are unsure about the target name for a module or plugin, you can take a look in
 # tests/integration/targets/.
 Tests for plugins have the plugin type prepended.